CtrlK

 Specificity

 The description mentions some actions like 'write DAX measures', 'create Power BI calculations', 'write time intelligence', and references aggregations, filters, and performance.
-However, these are mostly embedded in the trigger clause rather than stated as concrete capabilities.
-The actual capability statement ('Ensures correct syntax, optimal performance, and best practices') is vague and outcome-oriented rather than listing specific concrete actions like 'create calculated columns, build time intelligence patterns, optimize CALCULATE filters'.
+However, it doesn't list multiple specific concrete actions the skill performs—it mostly describes trigger scenarios rather than capabilities.
+'Ensures correct syntax, optimal performance, and best practices' is somewhat vague about what the skill actually does.

 2 / 3